navi0105/LyricAlignment/dataset_preprocessing/readme.md

 python spleeter_dataset.py [audio_dir] [separated_dir]
 ```

 The arguments are the same as ``demucs_dataset.py``.
-To run this code, you have to install Spleeter, which is not included in the ``requirements.txt`` (as this was only used in ablation studies).
+To run this code, you have to install the Spleeter package (see [https://github.com/deezer/spleeter](https://github.com/deezer/spleeter)), which is not included in ``requirements.txt`` (as this was only used in ablation studies).
 Again, this should be applied to both Opencpop and MIR-1k.

 ### Add absolute song_path attributes

-In the final step, we have to add the absolute "**song_path**" attribute to each data sample in the json files, so our training scripts can understand where the audios are actually stored in solely from those json files.
+In the final step, we have to add the absolute "**song_path**" attribute to every sample in the json files, so our training scripts can understand where the audios are actually stored in solely from those json files.

 ```
 python replace_path.py [data_path] [output_path] [target_dir]